-- 3.1.19 Flame detectors shall only be used in addition to the detectors mandatory required. - 3.1.20 All fire detectors shall be so designed that they remain serviceable, without the replacement of components, when passed regular testing. - 3.1.21 If it is not recognizable at the central fire alarm panel which detector has responded, an optical indication shall be provided on each detector itself.
+- 3.1.19 Flame detectors shall only be used in addition to the detectors mandatory required.
+Flame detectors shall be tested according to standards EN 54-10 and IEC 60092-504. - 3.1.20 All fire detectors shall be so designed that they remain serviceable, without the replacement of components, when passed regular testing. - 3.1.21 If it is not recognizable at the central fire alarm panel which detector has responded, an optical indication shall be provided on each detector itself.
 This indication shall remain displayed until the loop has been reset on the central fire alarm panel. - 3.1.22 The detectors are to be mounted in such a way that they can operate properly.
 Mounting places near ventilators, where the operation of detectors may be impaired or where mechanical damage is expected, shall be avoided.